Andonome/core/README.md

 ## No Class

 Players put their XP wherever they like, so there are no charts for what has to be bought next, and no levelling system.
-A fighter is just someone with a good Combat score, and a Paladin is just a fighter with a little devine magic.
+A fighter is just someone with a good Combat score, and a Paladin is just a fighter with a little divine magic.

 ## Background as Stories